iotaledger/goshimmer/docs/001-mana_proposal.md

 `Base Mana 1` is being revoked from the nodes that pledged mana for inputs that the current transaction consumes.
 Then, the appropriate node is located in `Base Mana Vector`, and sum of the transaction outputs amount of mana is pledged to it's `BaseMana`.

-Note, that `revokeBaseMana1` accesses the mana entry of the nodes within `Base Mana Vector`, therefore all values are updated regarding to `t`.
+Note, that `revokeBaseMana1` accesses the mana entry of the nodes within `Base Mana Vector`, therefore all values are updated with respect to `t`.
 ```go
 func (bm *BaseMana) revokeBaseMana1(amount float64, t time.Time) {
     n := t - bm.LastUpdated